If you have the skills to rig your own top ropes for

 A classic climbing area set in one of the most beautiful settings in the UK.
 The slabby climbs on the left are easy to rig by scrambling up the ridge path to ledges, prefect for the Diff – S climber.
 The routes around the cave are 3 star classic VS routes, but because of the angles involved and the through cave they are not suitable for top roping.

 A vertical sheet of clean limestone rising straight out the sand on the quiet side of the bay.
-The lines are all obvious, but finding good anchors not so much – don’t trust those rusty old pegs!
+The lines are all obvious, and there are 2 sets of bolts so you can set up safely with having to place your own protection.
 You can access the top by scrambling round on the left past an exposed step.
 The routes range from Diff – HS, with some routes up to E1 on the compact Little Star Wall just to the right.

 A reliable non-tidal crag with long routes (20m+) on perfect rock, just avoid on windy days.
 There is a friendly ledge to rig from for the routes on the left (S-VS), you need to dig around a bit more for the central routes (VS-E2).
 The main downside to this spot is that it can get very busy with groups and climbers so have a plan B in case it’s full when you arrive.